AdaCore/gnatstudio/docs/users_guide/compilation.rst

   compilation actions are performed normally on the build server.
 * The tools path is used and all related actions are performed on the local machine using this path.
-* The cross-reference files are handled `rsync` so they don't get overwritten during local and remote host synchronizations.
+* The cross-reference files are handled :progeram:`rsync` so they don't get overwritten during local and remote host synchronizations.
 Otherwise, gthey would because build and cross-reference generation actions occur at the same time on the local machine and on remote server.